Economic Recovery

 • 14 walking tours held in collaboration with community members to explore potential impacts of the updated Land Use Code.
 Approximately 160 community members attended these events.

-Capital Project Business Liaison
+Capital Projects Business Liaison

 City construction projects near local businesses are especially impactful on sales and success as businesses continue to experience post-pandemic economic disruption.
 What would have been a minor to medium impact on the businesses now becomes a major disruption on the heels of their pandemic recovery.